 Growing Power’s founder and director, Will Allen, attributed his growing success to worms.
 He has perfected growing worms as an organic medium for growing plants.
 He also has developed quite a composting system that heats hoop houses, sustaining a growing season through the winter.
 But, the project that most intrigued Pat was raising fish.
 Growing Power raises tilapia using an aquaponics system.
 Aquaponics is a system that cultivates plants and fish in a recirculating system.
 It is a combination of aquaculture and hydroponics.

 Our interest in aquaponics as a means of supporting local and sustainable food production grew as we continued our research into food, food production, distribution, and the industrialized food system that has developed since World War II.
-Some facts that convinced us that investing time and money in aquaponics was important:
+Some facts that convinced us that investing time and money in aquaponics and local food production was important:

 - Less that 1% of food is local; on average, food travels 1,500 miles;